frnsys/sup/README.md

 - `sup.parallel` - for quickly parallelizing functions
 - `sup.progress` - a progress bar with estimated completion time
 - `sup.request`  - requests with retries
+- `sup.logging`  - create loggers to easily log to console, file, or email (on errors)
+- `sup.mailer`   - send emails (for notifications mostly)

 ## Installation